 This sturdy and waterproof rangefinder may not be a high-end product by any definition, but I am satisfied with it.
 Many reviewers on Amazon.com share the same sentiment.

-This isn’t the top rated rangefinder binoculars on Amazon but I found them decent and affordable.
+These aren’t the top-rated rangefinder binoculars on Amazon but I found them decent and affordable.

 Size and Weight